FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-14.md

 helping us make this document complete.

-Our appreciation is also extended to Shawn Emery, Yoshifumi Nishida, David Dong, Nabeel Cocker and Lars Eggert for their reviews and valueable comments.
+Our appreciation is also extended to Shawn Emery, Yoshifumi Nishida, David Dong, Nabeel Cocker, Lars Eggert, Jen Linkova, Mike Bishop and Éric Vyncke for their reviews and valueable comments.

 --- back